Boehringer Ingelheim Commits to Veeva Vault CRM

 Top biopharma company selects the next generation of CRM for life sciences as its commercial foundation for future expansion and launches

-BARCELONA, Spain, Nov.
-14, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced that Boehringer Ingelheim is the latest global top 20 biopharma company to commit to moving to Veeva Vault CRM.
+SINGAPORE, Nov.
+18, 2024 /PRNewswire/ -- Veeva Systems (NYSE: VEEV) today announced that Boehringer Ingelheim is the latest global top 20 biopharma company to commit to moving to Veeva Vault CRM.

 "We are excited to bring our innovative research to patients around the world with up to 25 new treatment launches by 2030.
 Veeva has been our global CRM standard for many years, and we are eager to build on our successful partnership and help shape the future of life sciences with a commitment to move to Veeva Vault CRM," said Uday Bose, head of human pharma global customer experience excellence and business steering at Boehringer Ingelheim.
 "Our goal to deliver outstanding customer experiences is shared with Veeva and our continued collaboration promises to help transform commercial operations to accelerate launch processes and drive highly personalized engagement."